Inferring Displacement Fields from Sparse Measurements Using the Statistical Finite Element Method: Material Model Selection and Stress Inference with StatFEM

 The different results for LE and SV material models reveal an important conclusion.
 The choice of the prior material model influences the identified hyperparameters and, subsequently, the inferred displacements.
 A simple comparison between the predefined and identified hyperparameters shows that the SV material model explains observation data better, as expected.

 However, in practice, we only have access to displacement observation data and not predefined hyperparameters, which makes the previous comparison impossible.
 We, therefore, need a metric for model comparison.
-A well-known Bayesian metric is the Bayes factor, which compares the posterior densities of competing models, e.g. LE and SV, as suggested in \cite{girolami2021statistical,mackay2003information}.
-In this study, we rather utilize the simpler \textit{Root Mean Square Error} (RMSE) metric to select the better model after inferring the displacement field
+In this study, we first utilize the simpler \textit{Root Mean Square Error} (RMSE) metric, as suggestd in \cite{duffin2022statistical}, to select the better model after inferring the displacement field

 The statFEM results on the reference line based on LE and SV material models are shown in \autoref{subfig:2D_ip_statFEM_refrenceLine_LE} and \autoref{subfig:2D_ip_statFEM_refrenceLine_SV}, respectively.
-As can be seen, the mean posterior displacement from the SV model is in better agreement with observation data than the LE model.
+As can be seen, the mean posterior displacement from the SV model $\mathcal{M}_{\text{SV}}$ is in better agreement with observation data than the LE model $\mathcal{M}_{\text{LE}}$.
 This can be shown in \autoref{tab:RMSE} based on RMSE for each prior model.

 The RMSE metric demonstrates that the posterior mean error from the SV model is smaller than the LE model, and the SV model best explains the data.
+Another well-known metric is the \textit{Bayes Factor} ($BF$), which compares the posterior probabilities of competing models, e.g., LE and SV, as suggested in \cite{girolami2021statistical,mackay2003information,murphy2012machine}.
+In order to evaluate the commitment of two models, namely \Rev{$\ModelLE$} and \Rev{$\ModelSV$}, in describing the observation data \YObs, we calculate the ratio of their posterior probabilities using Bayes' formula with: